Bell cricket temple (Suzumushi-dera) [鈴虫寺]

 Overflow visitors must wait until the preach is over.
 (About half an hour)

 There is often a long queue of visitors on the approach.

-By route bus with route No. 73 or 83, about 53-59 minutes from Kyoto station to Kokedera-Suzumushidera termnal stop.
+By route bus (Kyoto Bus), about 1 hour from Kyoto station to Kokedera-Suzumushidera terminal stop.